 - drug abuse is more common among younger homeless adults

 The correlation seems pretty clear: substance abuse disorders and any co-occurring mental health issues are the roots of homelessness for many people.
 And, unfortunately, this can make addiction treatment a bit of a challenge.

 Addiction Treatment Options for the Homeless Population

 It goes without saying that those who are homeless don’t have access to the resources necessary to make getting addiction treatment possible, like health insurance or transportation.
 Without these things, and without access to appropriate addiction treatment, many homeless people remain trapped in a cycle of poverty and substance abuse that will only worsen other areas of health, like physical and mental health.
-Unfortunately, less than one-quarter of homeless people struggling with addiction are able to receive the treatments they need for a successful recovery.
-Thankfully, this issue has been gaining more attention in recent years, and many addiction treatment facilities are beginning to implement programs to help the homeless who are facing problems of substance abuse and mental health disorders.
+Unfortunately, less than one-quarter of homeless people struggling with addiction ever receive the treatment they need.
+Thankfully, this issue has been gaining more attention in recent years.
+Many addiction treatment facilities are now beginning to implement programs to help the homeless who struggle with substance abuse and mental health disorders.

-While psychiatric hospitals and emergency rooms are usually where addicted homeless individuals go to seek treatment, other options are slowly becoming more and more available.
+While most addicted homeless individuals seek treatment at psychiatric hospitals or emergency rooms, other options are becoming more available.
 Several addiction treatment facilities share many of the same characteristics when it comes to treating homeless individuals.
 These include, but are not limited to: